pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 * Type: Car based overland expedition
 * Physical difficulty: Moderate
 * Price: **$8750 per person** (based on twin sharing / double sharing accommodation)
-* Deposit payment: $2500 (paid upon booking to hold your seat), 120 days prior to departure the remaning balance of $6250 will have to be paid
+* Deposit payment: $2500 (paid upon booking to hold your seat), 120 days prior to departure the remaining balance of $6250 will have to be paid
 * No single supplement available
 * Group size: Min 5, max 8
 * Experience level: Anyone is welcome, from beginners to professionals